khoaisohd/saifon/docs/advanced/css-modules.md

 ## Usage

-You can import the CSS modules from a JS module
+Import and use CSS modules from a JS module

 ```JS
 import styles from './styles.css';